LaunchCodeEducation/liftoff/docs/_sources/modules/project/logging-java-apps.rst.txt

 ---------------

-As you start to build more complex applications and host them in a live environment, you’ll want to start adding your own logging messages.
+As you start to build more complex applications and host them in a live environment, you'll want to start adding your own logging messages.

-To do so, you’ll need to instantiate (create) a logger inside the class we want to do some logging in.
+To do so, you'll need to instantiate (create) a logger inside the class we want to do some logging in.
 This is done by adding the following to the top of your class, inside of your class declaration.

 .. code:: java

-   private static final Logger logger = LoggerFactory.getLogger(CheeseController.class);
+   private static final Logger logger = LoggerFactory.getLogger(EventController.class);

-Here, we’re adding a logger to our ``CheeseController``, but if you’re working on your own project, be sure to use the appropriate class name.
+Here, we're adding a logger to our ``EventController``, but if you're working on your own project, be sure to use the appropriate class name.

 This gives us access to a logging instance, which we can start using to